What is a Foundation Degree?

 How much does a Foundation Degree cost and where can I get financial help?

 Foundation Degree fees for home students usually cost the same as undergraduate tuition fees.
 As of 2021, that is £9250 per year at most UK universities, though some cost less.
-Anyone studying at a recognised higher education institution can get financial support through Student Finance England, which you’ll only pay back when you’ve graduated and meet the minimum earning threshold.
+Anyone studying at a recognised higher education institution can get financial support student finance, which you’ll only pay back when you’ve graduated and meet the minimum earning threshold.

 Student loans are only available if this is your first undergraduate degree.